This blog was updated in October 2023.

 Further to our discussion on X date about the proposed budget for Project Y…” (For an email to jog memory).

-D) The call-to-action (CTA)
+D) The call to action (CTA)

 The CTA is the action you want your recipient to take and essentially the purpose of sending the email.
 It could be a date for a meeting you’d like scheduled, some urgent documentation you need to be sent, some innovation you’d want to be approved, or a complaint you wish to be handled.